 As baby boomers hit the twilight of their lives, they are displaying higher levels of physical, mental, and emotional fitness than previous generations.
-According to experts, this longevity presents unique needs that can be broadly divided into five categories.
+According to experts, this longevity presents unique aging needs of baby boomers that can be broadly divided into five categories: physical, environmental, emotional, financial and social needs.

 As baby boomers age, their more active lifestyles demand a unique approach to health care and meeting their physical needs.